codingcampbell/jsonstore/README.md

 Result objects
 ===
-All callbacks from the database include a `Result` object.
+All functions are Promises that are resolved or rejected with a `Result` object.
 No matter what operation, a `Result` object will always have a boolean `success` property.
 Any problems will be logged in an `error` property.